Oops, Did I Say That? 26 Common Mistakes in English You Can Easily Avoid Making

 That’s okay.
 Embarrassment is universal, and everyone makes mistakes when learning a new language.
 Often, when you’re learning a new language, embarrassment occurs as the result of a spoken or written error.

-But you need to make mistakes in order to learn better!
+But you need to make mistakes to learn better!

 - Grammar Mistakes